 Features: raised outer frame to prevent roll-off, double-height for extra comfort, max weight 200kg

 Verdict: We like the double-height which makes getting in and out of bed easy.
 Nice and warm during the night with extra comfort.
 Did need to top up once but feel that this was due to large temperature variant from night and day.
 All in all a good bed that gave us a great nights sleep although not as comfortable as others we’ve tried.

 Check out some more Double Airbeds here.

-These beds are normally steel or aluminium framed beds with a stretched material on the top to help raise you off the ground and give a more comfortable nights sleep.
+These beds are normally from steel or aluminium.
+Framed beds have a stretched material on the top to help raise you off the ground and give a more comfortable nights sleep.
 These come in both single and double sizes and pack away into their own storage bags for ease of transporting them.